KrishJain8/AIClothesDesignStudio/README.md

-# AI Clothes Design Studio using Azure Open AI and Dalle Model
+# AI Clothes Design Studio using Azure OpenAI and Dalle Model

 This program allows users to design their own custom clothing, by entering a prompt and selecting various parameters such as the article of clothing, material, and colors, and generate the image using Microsoft OpenAI Dall-E.